Hager75/myStore/README.md

 - Run npm i
 - choose between `ng serve` or `ng build`

+## Project structure

+there is one module and route module in the application app-module and app-routing, there is one service to share data between main component,finally there are 3 folders in the project

+- components folder for main components like (cart, product-list, product-item, product-item-details, confirmation, user-form, page-not-found)
+- shared folder for shared components or models
+- layout folder for UI component like header

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.